ni/niveristand-scan-engine-ethercat-custom-device/docs/Files Needed for 64 bit Support.md

 ## Files Needed to Build with LabVIEW 64-bit
-Because VeriStand 2021 and later only support LabVIEW 64-bit, several directories of VeriStand LabVIEW support files need duplicated to the LabVIEW 32-bit directory to build this custom device for those versions.
-This document details which directories to copy, as well as which driver support files need exposed to LabVIEW 64-bit.
+Because VeriStand 2021 and later only support LabVIEW 64-bit, several directories of VeriStand LabVIEW support files need to be duplicated to the LabVIEW 32-bit directory to build this custom device for those versions.
+This document details which directories to copy, as well as which driver support files need to be exposed to LabVIEW 64-bit.

 The file paths assume your install directory is on the C drive.
 Use the relative paths to `Program Files` and `Program Files (x86)` that match your Windows installation.

 ### vi.lib
-VeriStand installs multiple APIs for LabVIEW, and these all need duplicated to LabVIEW 32-bit.
+VeriStand installs multiple APIs for LabVIEW, and these all need to be duplicated to LabVIEW 32-bit.

 #### vi.lib\NI
 These are VeriStand's native APIs, including the Custom Device API.
 Copy from 64-bit to 32-bit for the required year-version of LabVIEW: